Why You Should Use The .com For Your Domain

 Resale Value:

 Premium .com domains can become valuable assets if your organization is ever sold or merged.
 The high demand for .com domains, especially short, brandable ones, means they often increase in value over time and make them an easier sale for the seller in a reasonable range.
+Some names exceed all expectations, however, and command seven-figure price tags or higher.

 What other TLDs Are Good Options?